This guide shows you how to search logs and view log entries with the Logs Viewer.

 labels are joined by

 AND.
-In advanced logs filters, all comparisons are
+In advanced logs queries, all comparisons are

 OR is specified explicitly.
 You can also use